 Novice Stretch: Three-Way Straight Leg Raise

 The three-way straight leg raise hits many of the major muscles of the lower body, such as the hamstrings, quads, hip flexors, and inner thighs.
-These muscles are tight on many people and beginners should focus on these before moving on to more complex, difficult stretches.
+These muscles are tight in many people, and beginners should focus on these before moving on to more complex, difficult stretches.

 How to Perform